taurenk/crossfit-games-scraper/README.md

 # crossfit-games-scraper
-Web scraper and relational data loader for affliates athelete stats.
+Web scraper and relational data loader for affiliates athlete stats.

 ##Scraper - webscraper.py
-Given a team id (taken from your games.crossfit.com url i.e. http://games.crossfit.com/team/4666), scrape all of atheletes data and stats into a nested dictionary.
+Given a team id (taken from your games.crossfit.com url i.e. http://games.crossfit.com/team/4666), scrape all of athletes data and stats into a nested dictionary.

 ##Postgresql Data Loader - db_loader.py
 import data from the webscraper to a postgresql database.